-Students who were previously enrolled, but have not been in attendance for three semesters, and students who have been academically suspended for one year or dismissed must apply for readmission with the Enrollment Services Center at least three weeks before the semester for which they are applying begins.
+Students who were previously enrolled, but have not been in attendance for three semesters, and students who have been academically suspended for one year or dismissed must apply for readmission with the Office of Undergraduate Admissions at least three weeks before the semester for which they are applying begins.
 Students who have attended another college or university since last attending West Georgia must submit official transcripts from each institution attended.
-Also, students previously enrolled as transient, Senior Enrichment, Gifted Junior, Advanced Academy, or seeking a second degree must reapply through the Office of Admissions.
 If the student desires to live in a university residence hall, he or she must submit a housing application with the required deposit to the Housing and Residence Life Office.